mgober1/Game/README.md

 - Using simple and intuitive user interface elements that are easy to read and navigate.

 Potential Improvements
 In my opinion "better" in terms of interactive design means it improves that game in a way that makes the interaction with the game more seamless, accessible, and engaging to as many people as possible.
 In order to improve this game I will look over each idea listed previously and try to think of a way to improve them.

 User Interaction and Experince:
 1. User Interface (UI)

 - Platforms: The addition of temporary platforms that disappear after the player lands on them would potentially make the game more engaging.
-- Enemies: Giving Enemis different behaaviors would allow for more variety in the game.
+- Enemies: Giving Enemies different behaviors would allow for more variety in the game.
 - Hazards: Having a variety of hazards that do behave differently and have different timing.
 - Items: Along with using items as a way to score players, using them as a way to buy things through an in game store could potentially improve the game.
+Food you eat is natural prey
-- Power-ups: Increasing/decreasing the duaration of a power up depending on difficulty would make the game more accessible.
+- Power-ups: Increasing/decreasing the duration of a power up depending on difficulty would make the game more accessible.
+Boxing gloves.
+Clocks
+- Preview of the switching controls/ should always be on display
+- Changing biomes
+- Baby kangaroo attack for long range
+- Kicks will be short range

 2. Gameplay Mechanics

 - Movement: Adding a dash or a double jump would give more variety.
-- Ground and Flying Enemies: Having different types of enemies that very in speed and duraility would increase the challenge of the game.
+- Ground and Flying Enemies: Having different types of enemies that very in speed and durability would increase the challenge of the game.Natural predators of kangaroos as the enemies.
+Fish eagles.
 - Lives and Death: Adding a checkpoint system for each level would make the game more accessible.
-- Levels: Giving players teh ability to replay levels that they liked would be an imporvement.
+- Levels: Giving players the ability to replay levels that they liked would be an improvement.
+- Energy Bar: Fill up the energy bar to go psycho mode
+- Final boss

 3. Aesthetics

-- Music: adding music would allow the game to be more engaging.
+- Music: adding music would allow the game to be more engaging(unique to each level).
+- Sound effects: dying, jumping, etc...

-Competitive Element: Adding goals and challenged besides just completing a level would add more challenge.
-I belive this would make the game more competitive because it would get people to strive to reach the set goals.
+Competitive Element: Adding goals and challenges besides just completing a level would increase engagement.
+I believe this would make the game more competitive because it would get people to strive to reach the set goals.